samid77/hackernews-graphQL-experiment/README.md

 # Social Media GraphQL React
-An experiment of GraphQL, React, Sematic UI
+An experiment of GraphQL, React, MongoDB and Sematic UI